Training Dataset Dumper Tutorial#

 - Manipulate h5 files, extract only one variable or only few events from an h5 file.

 The tutorial is meant to be followed in a self-guided manner.
 You will be prompted to do certain tasks by telling you what the desired outcome will be, without telling you how to do it.
-Using the documentation of the training-dataset-dumper, you can find out how to achieve your goal.
+Using the documentation of the TDD, you can find out how to achieve your goal.
 In case you are stuck, you can click on the "hint" toggle box to get a hint.
 If you tried for more than 10 min at a problem, feel free to toggle also the solution with a worked example.

 Prerequisites#